sharwinbobde/sharwinbobde.github.io/README.md

 #### Sentiment-based Music Recommendation using Machine Learning and Music Information Retrieval.
 *2018-2019 (Bachelor’s Project)*
-A recommendation system that dynamically senses user’s sentiment based on activity and recommends music.
+A recommendation system that dynamically senses the user’s sentiment based on activity and recommends music.
 Music Information Retrieval is used to extract quantitative features from the music database.
 User’s activity is mapped to the type of music they like to listen to; this includes the estimated depression status (HAMD)

 #### Persistent Systems: Drone Project
 *Sep 2017 - Jun 2018*